FAQs: Renew ANU

 These concurrent realignments are related and will work hand-in-hand.
 They are both part of the same clear mission: to ensure ANU is on a sustainable footing so we can continue delivering on our important national remit into the future.

-When is the consultation period for the proposed professional restructures?
+When was the consultation period for the proposed professional restructures?

 The University is committed to consulting with staff and the union/s in accordance with the organisational change provisions under Clauses 69 and 70 of the Enterprise Agreement.
 In doing so, the University will give genuine consideration to matters raised about the change by affected staff and staff appointed or union representatives.
-Following the consultation process, the University will issue an implementation paper to staff and the union/s.
-All feedback should be submitted to: org.change@anu.edu.au.
+Following the consultation process, the University released the implementation plans.
+All feedback was submitted to: org.change@anu.edu.au.

 The Academic Change Proposal references two reviews that have been undertaken in relation to the Centre for Learning and Teaching (CLT).
 Can we have a copy of the reviews?